The Gospel - The Good News!

 We need this good news.
 Christ's gospel brings peace of mind, happiness, and personal victory.
 The real gospel, the good news, is the gospel that Christ preached.
 The apostles preached the same gospel: Jesus Christ crucified (1.
 Corinthians 2,2), Jesus Christ in Christians, the hope of glory (Colossians 1,27), the resurrection from the dead, the message of hope and redemption for humanity that is the gospel of the kingdom of God.

-Paul states "above all" that according to the Scriptures, Jesus is the Messiah or Christ, that he is responsible for our Südied, was buried and rose again.
-He also emphasizes that many can attest to Christ's resurrection should someone question it.
+Paul emphasizes above all that according to the Holy Scriptures, Jesus is the Messiah or Christ, that he is for our Sünds died, was buried and rose again.
+He also points out that many can testify to Christ's resurrection if anyone doubts it.
+Paul makes it clear that it is the gospel through which you are also saved.
+Our goal should be, like Paul, to pass on what we have received and what comes "before" anything else.

 What we have received and therefore need to pass on is in line with what Paul and the other apostles received, especially what others say, "that Christ is for our Südied after the writings; and that he was buried and that he was raised on the third day after the scriptures ... ".